saeedashraf/engageclients/README.md

-### Some extra work and assessments for exercsie 1
+## Assessments for exercise 1 - ML
 It could be assumed that the features are independent, or we can not recognize the relationship between them based on the exploratory analyses.
 That's exactly where the machine learning models can help us to find either a user will be loyal or not?
 To decide if a customer is loyal or not?
 And to see if the user will return to the platform and use other pages, we need to benefit from ML first to classify the users and second to recommend the new products and pages.